-    It will be weeks before the findings of a Monday autopsy are made public, the coroner's office said Tuesday.
+It will be weeks before the findings from an autopsy are made public, the coroner’s office said.

-"Our examination is complete, and we will be working towards a comprehensive document once we close the case," Winter said Tuesday.
+“Our examination is complete, and we will be working towards a comprehensive document once we close the case,” Winter said.

-An ABC report Monday suggested the director was scripting his own death after being told by a doctor that he was dying of inoperable brain cancer.
+An ABC report Monday suggested the director was told by a doctor that he was dying of inoperable brain cancer.
 The network did not name the source of its information.